Ira-Project/lastword/YC Application/Main App.md

 17. What tech stack are you using, or planning to use, to build this product?

 	We've made a NextJS web application deployed on Vercel.
 Currently, the AI works through prompt engineering using GPT-4 assistants.
-We have started creating a dataset to train our own LLM.
+We have started creating a dataset to fine tune an open-source LLM.

 18. Are people using your product?
 When will you have a version people can use?